History of the Jews in the United Arab Emirates: Modern history

-Since the formation of the United Arab Emirates (UAE) in 1971, a small Jewish community grew and lived in the UAE for many years.
-The community includes Jews who call the United Arab Emirates home, as well as Jews who moved to the UAE because they are involved in business and commerce in Dubai and Abu Dhabi.
-According to Rabbi Marc Schneier, an estimate of about 150 families to 3,000 Jews live in the UAE.
+Since the formation of the United Arab Emirates (UAE) in 1971, a small Jewish community has grown in the UAE.
+It includes Jews who call the United Arab Emirates home, as well as Jews who moved to the UAE because they are involved in business and commerce in Dubai and Abu Dhabi.
+In 2019, Rabbi Marc Schneier reported varying estimates of 150 families or 2,000–3,000 Jews living in the UAE.
+As of 2022, Judaism is experiencing a revival in the Emirates.

 Leadership

 Rabbi Yehuda Sarna is the Chief Rabbi of the UAE.
 Ross Kriel is the President of the Jewish Council of the Emirates.
 Rabbi Elie Abadie is Senior Rabbi of the UAE.
 Rabbi Levi Duchman, rabbi of the JCC in Dubai, has been appointed Chief Chabad Rabbi to the UAE.
-He serves as the only resident rabbi in the country.
+He is the only rabbi resident in the country.

 Synagogue

-A synagogue in Abu Dhabi will be housed in the Abrahamic Family House, an interfaith complex dedicated to the three Abrahamic religions.
-The complex, designed by Sir David Adjaye, is currently due for completion in 2022.
+A synagogue in Abu Dhabi is housed in the Abrahamic Family House, an interfaith complex dedicated to the three Abrahamic religions.
+The complex, designed by Sir David Adjaye, was completed and opened to the public in early 2023.

 In 2019, the United Arab Emirates government announced a Year of Tolerance, officially recognizing the existence of Jews in the UAE.
 A Jewish benediction was recited to the President of the UAE, Sheikh Khalifa bin Zayed al Nahyan, as well as to the rest of the Emirates' rulers during Shabbat.